24900770/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

-# Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller
-### NAME: HARIHARAN M
+## NAME: Hariharan M
-### REG NO: 24900770
+## REG NO: 24900770

-# Uploading ultrasonic sensor data in Thing Speak cloud
+# EXP 5 MONITORING SOIL MOISTURE VALUE IN THING SPEAK CLOUD

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.